+Capital assets

-Capital assets: The Station follows the practice of capitalizing all major expenditures for land, buildings, equipment, and leasehold improvements.
+The Station follows the University's practice of capitalizing all major expenditures for land, buildings, equipment, and leasehold improvements.
 Such assets are recorded at cost, or if acquired by gift, at fair value at date of receipt.
-Depreciation is provided over the estimated useful lives of the assets based on the straight-line method.
+Depreciation is provided over the estimated useful lives of the assets on the straight-line methods, ranging from 5 to 31 years.
 Routine repairs and maintenance are charged to operating expenses in the year in which the expense was incurred.

+Use of estimates

-Use of estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures; accordingly, actual results could differ from those estimates.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures; accordingly, actual results could differ from those estimates.

+Compensated absences

-Compensated absences: Employees' compensated absences are accrued when earned.
+Employees' compensated absences are accrued when earned.
 The obligation and expenditure incurred during the year are recorded as accrued compensated absences in the statement of net position and as an operating expense in the statement of revenues, expenses and changes in net position.

+Unearned revenue

-Unearned revenue: Unearned revenue at June 30, 2015 and 2014 consists of \$24,233 and \$0, respectively, in underwriting revenues related to amounts received by the Station but have not been earned.
+Unearned revenue at June 30, 2016 and 2015 consist of \$29,536 and \$24,233, respectively, in underwriting revenues related to amounts received by the Station but have not been earned.

+Income taxes

-Income taxes: As a state institution of higher education, the income of the University is generally exempt from federal and state income taxes under Section 115(1) of the Internal Revenue Code, as amended.
+As a state institution of higher education, the income of the University is generally exempt from federal and state income taxes under Section 115(1) of the Internal Revenue Code, as amended.
 However, income generated from activities unrelated to the University's exempt purpose is subject to income taxes under Internal Revenue Code Section 511(a)(2)(B).
 Such amounts have historically been insignificant.
 As a department of the University, the Station is also exempt from income taxes.

+Programming

-Programming: Licensed program materials from National Public Radio (NPR) are expensed when purchased.
+Licensed program materials from National Public Radio ("NPR") are expensed when purchased.